 "Her photos on Instagram are soooo pretty.
 I try to take amazing photos, and they're never Instagram-worthy."

 And all of those feelings are putting a damper on your knitting joy.

 It's time to stop dwelling in your feelings of embarrassment, loneliness, and thinking you're "less than."

 You are worthy.
 You are enough.
 You deserve happiness.
 And you deserve to have joy in your knitting.

 But how do you overcome it?

-I invite you to join the Snickerdoodle Knits Community.
+I invite you to join the free Snickerdoodle Knits Community

-But I will promise you a warm, welcoming knitting community that encourages you to be your best self, to love your knitting, to value your accomplishments, and to recognize your improvements.
+Inside, you will find a warm, welcoming knitting community that encourages you to be your best self, to love your knitting, to value your accomplishments, and to recognize your improvements.